kornerious/react-js-challenge/README.md

 Tools used:
 >
-create-react-app
+create-react-app,
-react
+react,
-cerebral state managment
+cerebral state managment,
-UIKit for interface
+UIKit for interface,
 eslint linter

 **Also implemented:**